SAVE THE INCANDESCENT LIGHT BULB!

 The barrage of statistical data used to support the incandescent ban and its impact on the global energy crisis is convoluted, subjective, and easily misconstrued.
 Far greater results could be achieved by implementing energy savings measures in a myriad of other possible industries.

 Whatever happened to tried and true optimizing use and turning off lights when not needed?
-Of course, that public effort will not benefit lighting manufacturers, their lobbyists or politicians — it only saves energy and consumer cost.
+Of course, that public effort will not benefit lighting manufacturers, their lobbyists or politicians — it merely saves energy and consumer expense.

 Until technological advancements provide a better alternative, let there be light as we know it.